ianlgnk/react-native-plugpag/CONTRIBUTING.md

 - `yarn typecheck`: type-check files with TypeScript.
 - `yarn lint`: lint files with ESLint.
 - `yarn example start`: start the Metro server for the example app.
-- `yarn example android`: run the example app on Android.
+- `yarn example`: run the example app on Android.

 ### Sending a pull request